Ameylog/GUI-based-Calacultor-in-python/README.md

 # GUI-based-Calacultor-in-python
-GUI based  Calculator in python Using Tkinter
+GUI based  Calculator in python Using Tkinter library